shelleywong/CSCI211-Course-Materials/Labs/lab08.md

 $
 ```

-Use the `isdigit()` function to check each character in each input string (argv[1], argv[2], etc) to make sure that all characters in a given character array are legal integers.
-You will need to use a loop.
-Keep in mind that the last element in a C-style string is a zero (not the character '0' but an actual zero).
+Use the `isdigit()` function to check each character in each input string (argv[1], argv[2], etc) to make sure that all characters in a given character array are legal integers.<br>

+You will need to use a loop that ends when it reaches the last element in a C-style string -- the last element in a C-style string is always the null terminator `'\0'` (or you can use zero -- not the character '0' but an actual zero `0`).
 It is best to do this check in a function so you can use that function in your P5:
 ```
 bool legal_int(char *str)
 {